 Martin Nevin – Bass, Guitar, and Piano

 Martin Nevin grew up in Los Angeles and started playing electric bass and guitar when he was 12 years old.
 After hearing his first Thelonious Monk record, he became deeply interested in jazz and picked up the upright bass.
-In 2006 Martin received a scholarship to attend Manhattan School of Music, where he studied bass with Jay Anderson and David Grossman, piano with Inesa Sinkevych, and composition with Michael Patterson.
+Martin received his Bachelor of Music degree in jazz performance on full scholarship from the Manhattan School of Music, where he studied bass with Jay Anderson and David Grossman, piano with Inesa Sinkevych, and composition with Michael Patterson.
 Since then he has performed and/or recorded with notable artists such as Jason Moran, Ambrose Akinmusire, Logan Richardson, and Aaron Parks, and in venues such as The Jazz Gallery, The 55 bar, the Deer Head Inn, and Kuumbwa Jazz Center.
 His talent has been recognized by the Downbeat Student Music Awards, Stanford Jazz Workshop, and Disney Spotlight Awards among others.
-Martin is also an educator, and has taught at programs including the Stanford Jazz Workshop.
+Martin, a passionate educator, has taught at programs including the Stanford Jazz Workshop.
 Martin currently resides in New York City where he continues to compose, teach, perform and record.

 Jonathan Ragonese – Winds and Piano